 Phone: 818-317-4940 Boulder Office: 2299 Pearl St, Ste 200, Boulder, CO 80302

 Early on, Elizabeth’s journey led her to the study and practice of psychotherapy.
-She was a psychoanalyst, supervisor, and teacher in private practice in New York City for over 20 years, moving from a Neo-Freudian path to training as a Jungian analyst.
-During that time, her work was enriched by a long-term Vipassana practice and extended stays in India studying with an Advaita Vedanta teacher in the lineage of Ramana Maharshi.
+She was a psychoanalyst, supervisor, and teacher in private practice in New York City for over 20 years, moving from a Neo-Freudian path to formal training as a Jungian analyst.
+For the past 13 years, she has practiced in Santa Fe, New Mexico and Boulder, Colorado.
+Her depth work is enriched by a long-term Vipassana practice and many extended stays in India, studying with Advaita masters in the lineage of Nisargadatta and Ramana Maharshi.
+She completed her extensive Human Design training as an analyst in Santa Fe in 2014.

-Elizabeth holds that life contains vast riches and there are tools, people, and ideas that, like the pole star, are available to steer us on our journey as we navigate the Great Waters.
-Now practicing in Boulder, she offers individual psychotherapy, analysis; supervision; partnership/relationship analysis and coaching; Human Design readings and coaching; and consultations for the mental health and business professional.
-Elizabeth is the Admissions Coordinator for the Boulder Jung Seminar.
+Elizabeth holds that life contains vast riches and there are tools, people, and ideas that, like the pole star, are available to steer us throughout our life’s journey as we navigate the Great Waters.
+Practicing in Boulder, she offers: Individual consultation, psychotherapy, analysis; Supervision; Partnership/relationship analysis and coaching; and Human Design readings and coaching.
+Elizabeth also serves as the Admissions Coordinator for the Boulder Jung Seminar.

 Susan C. Roberts, MS, MA, MSW, is a licensed clinical social worker and Certified Jungian psychoanalyst in private practice in Boulder, Colorado.
 A graduate of the Inter-Regional Society of Jungian Analysts, she is a long-time student of James Hillman, archetypal psychology, and symbolic languages such as the I Ching, astrology, mythology, fairy tales, and dreams.
 She also has a particular interest in the intersection of psyche and soma and of mind-body approaches to illness and healing.